Financial Navigation for Cancer Patients

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on financial navigation for cancer patients, so it's unlikely to require changes to your medication regimen.

-What data supports the effectiveness of the treatment Cost Communication and Financial Navigation (CostCOM) for cancer patients?
+What prior data suggests that the Cost Communication and Financial Navigation (CostCOM) intervention is safe for cancer patients?

 Gelareh Sadigh